Post Quantum or Quantum Safe Cryptography and the Quantum Threat

 Taking this into account along with the cost of building CRQC it is quite likely that Grover’s algorithm will provide only little or no advantage in attacking AES, and AES 128 will remain secure.

 Even if QCs were less expensive than anticipated, the problems on parallelizing Grover’s algorithm suggests that AES with a longer key size will be safe for a very long time, assuming new algorithms are found.

 The relevance of Grover’s algorithm is even more reduced considering the current protocol trend of having short symmetric cryptoperiods and the dynamic nature of symmetric encryption keys.

 According to U.S. NIST and UK National Cyber Security Center (NCSC), respective Governmental entities may continue to use AES with key sizes 128, 192, or 256 bits until further notice despite Grover’s algorithm.

 Impact of Shor’s algorithm

 Shor’s algorithm can target Public Key Cryptosystems.

-Impact of Shor’s algorithm is far more serious than that of Grover’s, as it reduces time complexity of Integer Factorization and Discrete Logarithm from sub-exponential to polynomial, and targets keys that can have long cryptoperiods.
+The impact of Shor’s algorithm is far more serious than that of Grover’s, as it reduces the time complexity of Integer Factorization and Discrete Logarithm from sub-exponential to polynomial, and targets keys that can have long cryptoperiods.

 - Key Exchange (aka Key Agreement)